scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** holy

 You speak a divine word to smite any creatures in range that can hear you.
 Make a spellcasting roll against the creatures Charisma save.
-On success the following effects occur depending on the creatures remaining wounds, increasing the threshold by 1 for every critical rolled:
+On success the creature is dazed until the end of their next turn and the following effects occur depending on the creatures remaining wounds, increasing the threshold by 1 for every critical rolled:

 - 8 wounds or fewer: blinded for 1 minute
 - 5 wounds or fewer: blinded and feared for 10 minutes